gonchik/cleanup-scripts/README.md

 cleanup-scripts
 ---------------

-Scripts for cleanup Atlassian Jira (Groovy, Python and SQL).
+Scripts for cleanup Atlassian Jira & Confluence (Groovy, Python and SQL).
 I hope these scripts will help you do a continuous cleanup.

 Reference: